 The level of compression varies too.
-If a brand lists the grade of compression (rated in mmHg) it’s a good sign you’re getting real compression rather than something that’s just a bit tighter.
-Many brands don’t provide this information
+If a brand lists the grade of compression (rated in mmHg), it’s a good sign you’re getting real compression rather than something that’s just a bit tighter.
+Many brands don’t provide this information.

 You’ll find a range of different fabrics.
-Some will combine compression with thermal layering to keep your feet warm, others use moisture wicking technology to do the opposite.
+Some will combine compression with thermal layering to keep your feet warm.
+Others use moisture-wicking technology to do the opposite.
 So it’s important to think about when and where you’re most likely to use them.

 It’s also worth thinking about thickness and how they’re going to feel in your running shoes.
 All the compression in the world won’t help you if you’ve got blisters because your shoe-sock combo has eaten up all the wiggle room for your toes.

-To get the best fit, measure your calf circumference at its widest, you will need this number (in either centimetres or inches) to find the best fitting compression sock for your legs.
+To get the best fit, measure your calf circumference at its widest.
+You will need this number (in either centimetres or inches) to find the best fitting compression sock for your legs.

 What level of compression socks do I need for running?

-• In depth: what level of compression do YOU need for running?
+• In-depth: what level of compression do you need for running?

 In short, it depends.
-Most people will not see the benefits of wearing compression socks for running, but compression garments can help with recovery, as long as you wear them after the running sessions has concluded.
+Most people will not see the benefits of wearing compression socks for running, but compression garments can help with recovery, as long as you wear them after the running sessions have concluded.
 In a study titled 'Compression socks and functional recovery following marathon running: a randomized trial', the researchers came to the following conclusion: